mewidif/meredith-bootstrap/README.md

 # ICJ Bootstrap Template

+Meredith Roberts started this Bootstrap practice on March 5.
+2024.

 This template goes along with the [Bootstrap lessons](https://utdata.github.io/icj-class/bs-00-intro.html) for Intro to Coding for Journalists.

 It uses Bootstrap 5 and a Gulp setup to support a development environment with Sass and image management.